 Prepare Yourself For The Repercussions

 As was mentioned above, there are likely going to be some repercussions from this car accident that you and your teen will have to deal with.
-According to David Berg, a contributor to All-About-Car-Accidents.com, insurance premiums could be severely increased or completely cancelled, depending on how bad the accident was and who caused it.
+According to David Berg, a contributor to All-About-Car-Accidents.com, insurance premiums could be severely increased or completely canceled, depending on how bad the accident was and who caused it.
 Additionally, your teen might have PTSD from their accident.
-You could also have to get work done on your car or total your car, depending on damage.
+You could also have to get work done on your car or total your car, depending on the damage.